GeorgeMacDonald/growPi/README.md

 the locust eats.
 Four more rounds take place and the pace quickens.

 It is possible to win every time once you learn how.

+Ideas: add more "levels", i.e Ship_to_processing, Bake_the_Pie, Distribute
+       After those switch to a 3D game with PieSlinger character that navigates a maze, on adventtures/quests/missions Add a retro "rootCeller" tty character nethacks like version just for fun.